 Master of Engineering Project Management

-This program provides engineers with an advanced understanding of the theoretical and practical principles of project management.
-Students learn the key competencies required to manage a project from start to finish, including skills in risk management, communication and how to work with a client.
+You will learn the key competencies required to manage a project from start to finish, including skills in risk management, communication and how to work with a client.
 This includes understanding the whole process of project procurement, project team leadership skills, establishment of staff employment conditions and development of appropriate mechanisms and styles for project management.
 The program has been designed in conjunction with industry practitioners and is taught by staff and guest lecturers with extensive experience in industry, offering a unique opportunity to learn from experts in the field.
-The Master of Project Management is accredited by the Australian Institute of Project Management.

-Graduates of the program take on leadership roles in project delivery function and are equipped with professional skills across the full scope of project management, from conception to completion.
-Project Management is a highly paid career choice and our graduates work for companies such as SKM, KPMG, Grocon, Arup, Worley Parsons, the World Bank and Asia Bank.
+You will be equipped to tackle leadership roles in project delivery function, across the full scope of a project, from conception to completion.
+Project Management is a highly-paid career choice and you will find employment opportunities in companies such as SKM, KPMG, Grocon, Arup, Worley Parsons, the World Bank and Asia Bank.

 - 1 year full-time